About the Aurora Ledyard Historical Society

 Upcoming Meeting

-either in person at the Ledyard Town Hall or remotely via Zoom.
+We hope you can join us, either in person at the Ledyard Town Hall or via Zoom.

-If you are not already on the email list, please write to auroraledyardhistory@gmail.com so that we can send you the link to the meeting.
+If you are not already on our email list, please write to auroraledyardhistory@gmail.com so that we can send you the link to the meeting.